BTheCoderr/jackerboxV2/VERCEL-DEPLOYMENT.md

 5. **Testing the Build**: Successfully ran a build to ensure everything compiles correctly.

+## Handling Secrets Securely

+⚠️ **Important**: Never commit sensitive information like API keys, passwords, or tokens to your repository.

+1. **Use Environment Variables**:
+   - Store all secrets in `.env` files locally
+   - Add `.env*` files to your `.gitignore`
+   - Set up these variables in the Vercel dashboard

+2. **Check for Secrets Before Pushing**:
+   - Run `node scripts/clean-secrets.js` to scan for potential secrets
+   - Remove any hardcoded secrets found in your code
+   - Replace them with environment variable references

+3. **If GitHub Blocks Your Push**:
+   - GitHub has secret scanning protection that may block pushes containing secrets
+   - Follow the URL provided by GitHub to review the detected secrets
+   - Remove the secrets from your code and try again
+   - If they're false positives, you can follow GitHub's instructions to allow them

 ## Deploying to Vercel

 1. **Push your changes to GitHub**: